LG SHOWCASES ADVANCED COMPRESSORS AND MOTORS IN STANDALONE BOOTH AT AHR EXPO 2023

 In the Commercial Zone of LG's exhibit, visitors can explore the company's large-capacity scroll compressors for commercial HVAC applications.
 Among these are 6- to 12-ton capacity models from the new, fixed-stage single lineup that can be used in tandem to provide a capacity of up to 24 tons, and LG's two-stage compressor products, which offer efficient operation and larger capacities.
 Tandem-ready, the company's compressors give HVAC system designers outstanding flexibility, enabling them to select the combination that best matches the needs of each individual project.

 Meanwhile, visitors can head to the Air Movement Zone to check out LG's EC and fan BLDC motors – inverter motors for indoor and outdoor residential and light commercial air conditioning systems.
-The indoor motor can be programmed to operate at a constant torque level to match the unit's airflow needs,[3] while the outdoor fan motor design operates in constant speed mode and can be used at multiple speed points through varying pulse width modulation (PWM) inputs.
+The indoor motor controls the optimal level of constant torque and constant airflow to suit the unit’s environment,[3] while the outdoor fan motor design operates in constant speed mode and can be used at multiple speed points through varying pulse width modulation (PWM) inputs.

 "The Gen 3 Scroll Compressors with low-GWP refrigerants, and large-capacity scroll compressor models for commercial applications, show our continuing dedication to delivering efficient, eco-conscious solutions," said Kim Yangsun, head of the Component Solution Business Unit at LG Electronics Home Appliance & Air Solution Company.
 "We will continue to provide advanced HVAC products that reflect our customers' needs and our commitment to sustainability."